microsoft/dotnet-timespan-python/README.md

 # .Net TimeSpan for Python

-A Python module for conversion between .NET TimeSpan objects and Python's datetime.timedelta objects.
+A Python module for conversion between .NET TimeSpan objects and Python datetime.timedelta objects.

 ## Versions
 ### 0.1.0